IBM-Cloud/docs/services/DevOpsInsights/insights_developer.md

 The data that {{site.data.keyword.DRA_short}} uses to populate its dashboards is mined automatically from your team's source-control repository.
 By default, this data is not restricted to any particular period or set of labels, but you can configure the data from the **Settings** menu.

+On any chart, click the **Information** or **Guidance** buttons for more information about what the data means and how you can apply it to your project.

 ### Error Proneness

 *Error proneness* is the likelihood that a file or commit might generate defects according to historical trends, committer experience, change frequency, change weight, and other factors.